This blog may contain affiliate links. Read our disclosure policy for more info.

 Seaplane and whale watching combo

 This full-day tour meets at the Seaplane Terminal where you’ll experience a water take-off and begin your adventure.
 You’ll see all the beautiful sights between Vancouver and Victoria.
-What I enjoyed about this tour is we got to go whale watching in Victoria as well as explore this beautiful city.
+What we enjoyed about this tour was that we got to go whale watching in Victoria as well as explore this beautiful city.

 For $604 CAD, you’ll get a scenic flight, whale watching, and a chance to explore Victoria.
 When booking the cruise, you also get to choose between an open-topped Zodiac or a covered Ocean Cruiser.
 Unfortunately, this tour only operates from March to October and does sell out.
 So if you’re visiting during this period, book your full-day experience online!